andyfaff/scipy/PEP/1-Optimizer.rst

 ==========

 We believe the `minimize` API and interface need improvement.
-We have come to believe this through bug reports and personal experience and anecdotal evidence.
+We have come to believe this through bug reports, personal experience and anecdotal evidence.

 This section formulates and itemizes why we believe the `minimize` interface could use improvement.
 In summary, this is because `minimize` is a black-box